NCUK Master’s Preparation

 The NCUK Master’s Preparation qualification, which was previously called the Pre-Masters Programme (PMP), is a foundation course preparing you for university entrance at postgraduate level.

 Our partner universities in Ireland and the UK recognise that the programme provides “added value” to Masters course applicants.
-NCUK guarantees students who successfully complete the Master’s Preparation a place on a postgraduate degree course in chosen wide range of subject areas.
+NCUK guarantees students who successfully complete the Master’s Preparation can progress to a place on a postgraduate degree course in chosen wide range of subject areas.

-Search the Masters programmes provided in our partner universities in our Entry Directory to discover your University progression options with our NCUK Master’s Preparation qualification.
+Search the Masters programmes provided by our partner universities in our Course Finder to discover your University progression options with our NCUK Master’s Preparation qualification.

 “When I came to Ireland I found the Irish people very friendly which helped me to settle in.
 I studied the Graduate Diploma (Pre-Masters) Programme at DIFC and found it very helpful.
 In particular, we had to prepare a 5000 word dissertation.
 I am now studying a Masters in Logistics and Supply Chain at the University of Salford in the UK”